JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Pray it all went to plan.

-(You may also want to take into consideration any train sites that were on the old server.
+(You may also want to take into consideration any train sites that were on the old server).